Chipping, Lancashire: Geography

 Just to the north of the village the Forest of Bowland access areas of Clougha, Fair Snape, Wolf Fell and Saddle Fell have been opened up to the public by access agreements negotiated between Lancashire County Council and the owners.
 This means that over 3260 acre of open country are now open to walkers.

 Transport

 Bus routes operated by Holmeswood Coaches connect Chipping to Blackburn, Clitheroe and Longridge.
-A route operated by Stagecoach in Lancashire connected Chipping to Preston but since 2012 no longer serves Chipping as a result of a Lancashire County Council review of subsidised bus services.

-Chipping in fiction
+In fiction

-The Wardstone Chronicles, written by Joseph Delaney, frequently features the village of Chipenden, which is based on the village of Chipping.
+The Spook's series by Joseph Delaney, frequently features the village of Chipenden, which is based on the village of Chipping.